Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 Wadi Rum Bedouin Camp at night

-It’s possible to camp in the Wadi Rum desert with your own tent.
 But first, you need to get to the desert, which can only be done by 4×4 car.
 You can arrange it with one of the locals to take you to a suitable place or drive there yourself.
-You would still need to pay the entrance fee in the Wadi Rum Visitor center, also for the car.
-Alternatively, you can walk to the desert area from the Rum village until you find a proper place.
-In any case, remember, that this is still a big unknown area, where you can easily get lost, so take all the needed precautious, enough food, water and communication devices.
+You would still need to pay the entrance fee to the Wadi Rum Visitor Center, also for the car.
+Alternatively, you can walk to the desert area from Rum village until you find a proper place.
+In any case, remember, that this is still a big unknown area, where you can easily get lost, so take all the needed precautions, enough food, water, and communication devices.

-I normally prefer wild camping, but being in the Wadi Rum, I also wanted to get to know the Bedouin way of life and meet other travellers.
+I normally prefer wild camping, but being in the Wadi Rum, I also wanted to get to know the Bedouin way of life and meet other travelers.
 That’s why we decided to try the Bedouin camping instead (ok, maybe also because the tent wouldn’t fit into our hand luggage this time).
-Staying in the Bedouin camp allowed us to be close to the peaceful nature, but at the same time interact with local people, other visitors, learn about the area and culture, drink the bottomless Bedouin tea and taste delicious food.
+Staying in the Bedouin camp allowed us to be close to the peaceful nature, but at the same time interact with local people, and other visitors, learn about the area and culture, drink the bottomless Bedouin tea, and taste delicious food.

-#3 BEDOUIN EXPERIENCE AND HOSPITALITY
+#3 WHICH CAMP DID I PICK?
+BEDOUIN EXPERIENCE AND HOSPITALITY

 On our trip to Wadi Rum, we were guests of the Wadi Rum Green Desert camp.
 It’s a small camp with a quiet and friendly atmosphere, where you can instantly feel at home.
 There is a family vibe in the camp, that is emphasized by the nicest Bedouins working there.

-The evenings on the desert
+The evenings in the desert

 In the evenings, everyone would meet in a common tent area, with a big fire joyfully cracking in the silent night.
 There was an unlimited amount of Bedouin tea constantly supplied to everyone, laughs, talks and even dancing and singing.